 Where Does it Happen?

 ePortfolio Studio — 2056 RBD Library (look for the green wall on the south side of the Learning Commons)

 How to Register

-*Limited to 20 participants.
+*Space is limited, so register early!
 Once registration is confirmed, please be on the lookout for an email from us regarding lunch orders.
 If you do not receive an email confirmation within one business day, please contact us.